Dog-Friendly Southern Highlands, NSW: Visiting with a Dog

 The fenced off-leash dog park at Centennial Park, Bowral

-Each of the off-leash exercise areas are fenced, except for Jordan’s Crossing, although there are plans for a fenced dog park to be built.
+Each of the off-leash exercise areas are fenced, except for Jordan’s Crossing, although there are plans for a fenced dog park to be built at this spot.
 Check out the signs at each park indicating the rules for usage, including to keep your pet under effective control.

 Dog-Friendly Cafes in the Southern Highlands